Alternova-Inc/omarchy-alternity-theme/README.md

 ## Installation

-Use the built-in installation script (available after version 1.4.0):
+Use the omarchy built-in installation:

 Dark:
 ```bash